christiaanwesterbeek/node-tea/README.md

 //--> 'string to be encrypted', 'xR4q8OXWSShGk/LYrCQNLWET1GtXooG3', 'string to be encrypted'
 ```

+## Install

+To install run `npm install git://github.com/devotis/node-tea#master`

+Or add this to package.json

+    "dependencies": {
+        "tea": "git://github.com/devotis/node-tea#master"
+    }
+...and run `npm install`

 ## Attribution

+The code of index.js is a complete copy paste of what you can find here by the original author http://www.movable-type.co.uk/scripts/tea-block.html

+I have changed nothing except adding `module.exports = Tea;`

 ```javascript
 /* - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  */
 /*  Block TEA (xxtea) Tiny Encryption Algorithm implementation in JavaScript                      */